Stewardship of Forest Land

 - Identify the trees being sold.

-The best way is to have a forester mark each tree with bright paint at eye level and at the stump.
+The best way to do this is to have a forester mark each tree with bright paint at eye level and at the stump.
 Measure each tree as it is marked in order to estimate the volume of the marked trees.

 - Advertise the sale.